wp-plugins/quiz/readme.txt

 To manually place the quiz form within you comments section, edit the comments.php file and insert the following:  do_action('comment_quiz')

 There is a Settings screen if you want to customize things, including setting the default question or customizing the way the quiz displays on the page.

+Tips on how to improve questions can be found at http://striderweb.com/nerdaphernalia/features/wp-comment-quiz/

 (Please Note: the old "quicktag" method no longer works.
 If you want to use that method, you should download version 1.0.
 In 1.1 and above you enter the question in the meta box.)